wubaoyuan/adversarial-attack-to-caption/README.md

 ### Citation ###

-If you find our approach is useful in your research, please consider citing:
+If our work is useful in one's research, please cite our work as follows.

   ```
   @inproceedings{yan2019attack,